Quick Start

 Building from source (using maven)

-Use git to clone https://github.com/indeedeng/proctor, and run mvn install
+Use git to clone https://github.com/indeedeng/proctor, and run mvn install to build.

 Implement an A/B test with Proctor